 “Extremely difficult market conditions have led to the current position,” said Blair Nimmo, joint administrator and head of restructuring for KPMG in Scotland.

 “It is regrettable that a high level of redundancies has been necessary at this stage and we will be working with employees and the relevant government agencies to ensure that the full range of support is available to those who are affected.

 “In the meantime, we would encourage any party who has an interest in the company’s business and assets to contact us as soon as possible.”

 John Lamont, a member of the Scottish parliament for Ettrick, Roxburgh and Berwickshire, has described the news of Hawick Knitwear’s entry into administration as “devastating news”.

 “My thoughts are with all those facing redundancy,” he told the BBC.

 The popular Scottish knitwear company has been struggling to establish a stable financial position for much of the past decade, with a series of job cuts announced in 2008 and 2009, and a management buyout being conducted in 2010.
-Our extensive office network comprises 72 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.